20 Y.O.: Recording and production

 For the album, Jackson reunited with longtime collaborators Jimmy Jam and Terry Lewis to work with her and Dupri.
 Conversations between the group began before December 2005, when they elaborated the first themes, and songwriting and recording began in earnest in February.
 The discussion turned to how Jackson was feeling during the recording of her third studio album Control in 1986.
 "I started asking questions like, 'What was the feeling of life when you were 20?'
 I was so intrigued with what was going on in her life then that I just thought her album should be called that", Dupri said.
 Jam agreed, saying it made sense as a concept because it meant a sense of rejuvenation for her, adding: "A sense of that excitement that people have when they are 20 years old, when their life are beginning."
 He finished by saying Jackson had that same sense of "hunger and excitement" she had when she was younger.
 Jackson wanted to create an R&B and dance album, but with an emphasis on dance.
 Rather than contribute to separate songs for the album, Dupri, Jam and Lewis decided to collaborate.
 According to the group, the process caused ego and procedural conflicts, but they complemented each other.
 Jam said: "The great thing about working with Jermaine, he came in with total respect for us, we had total respect for him.
 The fact is that we were fans of each other and for Janet".
 Jackson stated:

 "This time it was four of us collaborating – Jimmy Jam, Terry Lewis, Jermaine and myself.
 But it was the same process: Everyone getting all of their thoughts and ideas out on the table, then talking about which ideas to keep or throw out.
 Johntá Austin also played a part in the album.
 It was really a collaborative effort, and that's what made it so nice.
 Jermaine would run into the studio and talk about the songs Jimmy and Terry had done on someone's album.
 Then Jimmy would start playing the song, and Jermaine would say, 'You know what?
-Let's do something kind of along those lines as a bas'e.
+Let's do something kind of along those lines as a base.
 He understood them, he understood me and vice versa".